The Las Vegas Story (film): Plot

-Happy (Hoagy Carmichael), is the piano player at the "Last Chance Casino" in Las Vegas.
-He wonders what split up Linda Rollins (Jane Russell) and Dave Andrews (Victor Mature).
-He ruminates that "something quick and sudden must have happened to them".
+Happy is the piano player at the "Last Chance Casino" in Las Vegas.
+He wonders what split up Linda Rollins and Dave Andrews.
+He muses: "Something quick and sudden must have happened to them".

-Linda reluctantly returns to Las Vegas by train when her loser husband Lloyd Rollins (Vincent Price) insists on vacationing there.
-When the couple disembarks, fellow passenger Tom Hubler (Brad Dexter) hurriedly does as well.
-Upon checking into The Fabulous Hotel & Casino, Rollins requests a line of credit and Linda discovers that her husband is in some kind of financial trouble, possibly criminal as well, and suspects he is trying to raise money by gambling.
+Linda reluctantly returns to Las Vegas by train when her loser husband Lloyd Rollins insists on vacationing there.
+When the couple disembarks, fellow passenger Tom Hubler hurriedly does as well.
+Upon checking into the Fabulous Hotel & Casino, Rollins requests a line of credit and Linda discovers that her husband is in some kind of financial trouble, possibly criminal as well, and suspects he is trying to raise money by gambling.
 The first night, Rollins insists she wears her necklace, appraised at $150,000, when they go out.

-Later, Linda encounters Dave, now a lieutenant with the Sheriff's Department, who is initially none too pleased to see her again.
-They heatedly discuss what it had been that ended their relationship.
+Later, Linda encounters Dave, now a lieutenant with the sheriff's department, who is initially none too pleased to see her again.
+They heatedly discuss the ending of their relationship.

 The next day, Hubler tries to become friendly with Linda at the hotel pool, but she brushes him off.
-He later informs Lloyd that he has been assigned by his insurance company to watch him and the necklace.
-Later, Mr. Drucker, The Fabulous' Managing Director, discovers Rollins is a fraud and confronts him and tells him he is no longer welcome at The Fabulous.
+Later, he tells Lloyd that he has been assigned by his insurance company to watch him and the necklace.
+Mr. Drucker, the Fabulous' Managing Director, eventually discovers Rollins is a fraud and tells him he is no longer welcome at the Fabulous.